On Exact Reznick, Hilbert-Artin and Putinar's Representations: Preliminaries

 The complexity estimates in this paper rely on the bit complexity model.
 The bit size of an integer $b$ is denoted by $\tau(b) := \lfloor \log_2 (|b|) \rfloor + 1$ with $\tau(0) := 1$.
 For $f = \sum_{|\alpha| \leq d} f_\alpha X^\alpha \in \Z[X]$ of degree $d$, we denote $\|f\|_\infty := \max_{|\alpha| \leq d} |f_\alpha|$ and $\tau(f) := \tau(\|f\|_\infty)$ with slight abuse of notation.
 Given $b \in \Z$ and $c \in \Z \backslash \{0\}$ with gcd$(b,c) = 1$, we define $\tau(b/c) := \max \{\tau(b), \tau(c)\}$.
 For two mappings $g,h : \N^l \to \R$, we use the notation ``$g(v) = \bigo{(h(v))}$'' to state the existence of $b \in \N$ such that $g(v) \leq b h(v)$, for all $v \in \N^l$.

 The {\em Newton polytope} or {\em cage} $\polytope{(f)}$ is the convex hull of the vectors of exponents of monomials that occur in $f \in \R[X]$.
 For the above example, $\polytope{(f)} = \{(4,0),(3,1),(2,2),(1,3),(0,4)\}$.
-For a symmetric real matrix $G$, we note $G \succeq 0$ (resp.~$G \succ 0$) when $G$ has only non-negative (resp.~positive) eigenvalues and we say that $G$ is {\em positive semidefinite} (SDP) (resp.~{\em positive definite}). \newjsc{For a given Newton polytope $P$, let $\Sigma_P[X]$ be the convex cone of sums of squares whose Newton polytope is contained in $P$.
+For a symmetric real matrix $G$, we note $G \succeq 0$ (resp.~$G \succ 0$) when $G$ has only non-negative (resp.~positive) eigenvalues and we say that $G$ is {\em positive semidefinite} (SDP) (resp.~{\em positive definite}).
+The minimal eigenvalue of a real symmetric matrix $G$ is denoted by $\lambda_{\min}(G)$. {For a given Newton polytope $P$, let $\Sigma_P[X]$ be the convex cone of sums of squares whose Newton polytope is contained in $P$.
 Since the Newton polytope $P$ is often clear from the context, we suppress the index $P$.}

 \if{ Given a real sequence $\y =(y_{\alpha})_{\alpha \in \N^n}$, the linear functional $\ell_\y : \R[X] \to \R$ is defined by $\ell_\y(f) := \sum_{|\alpha| \leq d} f_{\alpha} y_{\alpha}$, for all $f \in \R[X]$.
 We associate to $\y$ the {\it moment matrix} $M_k(\y)$, that is the real symmetric matrix with rows (resp.~columns) indexed by $\N_k^n$ and the following entrywise definition: $(M_k(\y))_{\beta,\gamma} := \ell_\y(X^{\beta + \gamma})$ forall $\beta, \gamma \in \N_k^n$.